h2oai/mlops-dai-runtimes/local-rest-scorer/README.md

 java -Dmojo.path={PATH_TO_MOJO_PIPELINE} -jar build/libs/local-rest-scorer-{YOUR_CURRENT_VERSION}-boot.jar
 ```

+> Tip: If you run into an error loading the MOJO, ensure you specify its full path and are not triggering shell expansion (e.g. avoid the `~` character).

 ### Score JSON Request

 To test the endpoint, send a request to http://localhost:8080 as follows: